richzw/ToolKit/tips/ml.md

       - To solve “<problem>”, we need to first solve: “<subproblem1>”, “<subproblem2>”, “<subproblem3>”, …
     - 另一个技巧是在prompt中加入了少量样例（few-shot），这样可以显著提升效果。这个技巧在CoT中也有，是个提升效果很通用的方法
   - [wonderful prompt](https://github.com/yzfly/wonderful-prompts)
+  - COD
+    - Ask for multiple summaries of increasing detail.
+Start with a short 1–2 sentence summary, then ask for a slightly more detailed version, and keep iterating until you get the right balance of conciseness and completeness for your needs.
+    - When asking ChatGPT to summarise something lengthy like an article or report, specify that you want an “informative yet readable” summary.
+This signals the ideal density based on the research.
+    - Pay attention to awkward phrasing, strange entity combinations, or unconnected facts when reading AI summaries.
+These are signs it may be too dense and compressed.
+Request a less dense version.
+    - For complex topics, don’t expect chatbots to convey every detail in a highly compressed summary – there are limits before coherence suffers.
+Ask for a slightly longer summary if needed.
 - [Parameter optimization in neural networks](https://www.deeplearning.ai/ai-notes/optimization/index.html?_hsmi=218814757&utm_campaign=The%20Batch&utm_medium=email&utm_content=218804890&utm_source=hs_email&_hsenc=p2ANqtz-_FluhJbN2619klYO-hikBLp6-aEAP60t0VaLzoiEItfCyfrdJguDchLz7Q6h5imUeQp3SkfQaBZnlD8_aUcP5U97FiMA)
 - [Introduction to Uplift Modeling](https://juanitorduz.github.io/uplift/)
 - [What is Uplift modelling and how can it be done with CausalML](https://analyticsindiamag.com/what-is-uplift-modelling-and-how-can-it-be-done-with-causalml/)